Skip to content

 Distilled conclusions from our research into the architecture of mathematics.
 Where the Overview maps the terrain and the Research pages analyze each layer, this section presents what we have learned — the principles, applications, and open frontiers that emerge from viewing mathematics as a single evolving system.

-The findings divide naturally into three categories: the deep principles that govern how mathematics grows, the concrete mappings between mathematical layers and the sciences, and the unsolved problems that mark the current boundary of human understanding.
+The findings divide naturally into four categories: the deep principles that govern how mathematics grows, a meta-analysis that synthesizes across all layers and principles, the concrete mappings between mathematical layers and the sciences, and the unsolved problems that mark the current boundary of human understanding.

 • Core Principles